Agatheeswarar Temple, Karur

-Agatheeswarar Temple is a Hindu temple dedicated to Lord Shiva.
-It is located in Thirumukkudalur village of Karur district, around 15 km from Karur.
-It is located on the banks of River Amaravathi, very near to the confluence of the rivers Cauvery, Amaravathi and Thirumanimuthaaru.
+Agatheeswarar Temple is a Hindu temple dedicated to Shiva in Thirumukkudalur village of Karur district, Tamil Nadu, India, around 15 km from Karur.
+It is on the banks of River Amaravathi, near the confluence of the rivers Cauvery, Amaravathi and Thirumanimuthaaru.

-The main deities in this temple are Sri Agatheeswarar and Sri Anjanakshi Amman.
-There are also other deities like Brahma, Vishnu, Suryan, Chandran, Agoraveerabadrar, Murugan, Valli, Deivanai.
+The main deities are Agatheeswarar and Anjanakshi Amman.
+Other deities include Brahma, Vishnu, Suryan, Chandran, Agoraveerabadrar, Murugan, Valli, Deivanai.